ga-curriculum/python-jupyter-notebooks-installfest-mid-2024/ubuntu/README.md

 ### Note for Experienced Developers

-If you already have the following programs installed and set up on your computer:
+If you already have the following programs installed and configured on your computer:

 - A bash-based terminal environment
 - Git
 - GitHub CLI

-in a way that differs from the instructions provided here **but works well for you and you’re familiar with it**, feel free to skip those sections of the Installfest.
+and they are set up differently from the instructions provided here **but are working well for you**, feel free to skip those sections of the Installfest.

-If you are in doubt, we recommend following the guide provided to ensure consistency across the course.
-This will help avoid any unexpected issues later on.
+However, if you’re unsure whether your setup is compatible, we recommend following the guide provided to ensure consistency across the course.
+This will help prevent any unexpected issues later on.

 ## Troubleshooting